Mathanraj-d12/100-days-of-code/README.md

 A 2-player Pong-style game.
 Player 1 moves with W/S, Player 2 with Arrow keys.
 Score points when your opponent misses the ball!

 ---

+# Day 97 - Snake vs Bombs 🐍💣
+Eat apples to grow, but avoid the bombs or it’s Game Over!
+Built with HTML, CSS, and JavaScript.